Frequently Asked Questions - Charities

 - We are a not for profit organisation; does that mean we are a charity and entitled to tax exemption?

-- We are an unincorporated body and have been advised to change the legal structure of the organisation to an incorporated body governed by Memorandum and Articles of Association; will this affect charitable tax exemption?
+- We are an unincorporated body and have been advised to change the legal structure of the organisation to an incorporated body governed by a Constitution (formerly a Memorandum and Articles of Association); will this affect charitable tax exemption?

 - Can a foreign charity be granted charitable tax exemption /determination in Ireland?